 Microwaving his food for a few seconds – warming it slightly releases the smells and may entice him.

-Adding a bit of water to his dry food then microwaving it for a few seconds or adding a little boiling water will make gravy (well, not gravy like you and I know it, but something vaguely resembling it!!).
+Adding a bit of water to his dry food then microwaving it for a few seconds or adding a little boiling water will make gravy and soften the food a bit (well, not gravy like you and I know it, but something vaguely resembling it!!).

 Changing her feeding times slightly, or take notice if there are certain times of the day she seems to be more interested in eating than others.